RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Conclusion

 \section{Conclusion}

 We propose Robust Offline Reinforcement Learning (RORL) to trade-off conservatism and robustness for offline RL.
-To achieve that, we introduce the conservative smoothing for the perturbed states while actively underestimating their values based on pessimistic bootstrapping to keep conservative.
-We show that RORL can achieve comparable performance with fewer ensemble Q networks than the previous methods in the offline RL benchmark.
-The result supports that our proposed conservative smoothing techniques benefit general offline RL by improving the generalization ability.
-In addition, we demonstrate that RORL is also robust to adversarial perturbations across the different types of attacks.
+To achieve that, we introduce the conservative smoothing technique for the perturbed states while actively underestimating their values based on pessimistic bootstrapping to keep conservative.
+We show that RORL can achieve comparable or even better performance with fewer ensemble $Q$ networks than previous methods in the offline RL benchmark.
+In addition, we demonstrate that RORL is considerably robust to adversarial perturbations across different types of attacks.
 We hope our work can promote the application of offline RL under real-world engineering conditions.

 The main limitation of our method is that the adversarial state sampling slows down the computing process, which may be improved in future work.
+Also, an interesting direction is to smooth or penalize the policy and $Q$ functions in latent spaces rather than the normalized observation space.